geneontology/go-ontology/CONTRIBUTING.md

 1. **Before you submit a new term request, please check to see if the term already exists:** Before submitting suggestions for new ontology terms, check whether the term already exists, either as a primary term or a synonym.
 To do this, search the ontology using the [AmiGO](http://amigo.geneontology.org/amigo) browser.
 If you feel a synonym is missing, or the textual definition of a term needs clarification, please submit a ticket for that.

-2. **For new term requests:** Please always provide suggestions for a label (name), definition, references (e.g. PMIDs), position in hierarchy, associated dbxrefs (e.g., GOC:kmv, GOC:aruk), and synonyms, if applicable.
+2. **For new term requests:** Please always provide suggestions for a name, definition, position in hierarchy, references (e.g. PMIDs), associated dbxrefs (e.g., GOC:dph, GOC:aruk), and synonyms, if applicable.
 The ontology editors can more easily process term requests when all of this information is provided.
+For an example, please see the entry for [recycling endosome](http://amigo.geneontology.org/amigo/term/GO:0055037).

-3. **For updates to relationships:** Provide details of the current relationship, why you think they are wrong or not sufficient, and what exactly should be added or removed.
+3. **For updates to relationships:** Provide details of the current relationships, why you think they are wrong or insufficient, and exactly what should be added or removed.

-4. **If appropriate, please add a label to your ticket:** The labels menu is to the right of the editing frames.
+4. **If appropriate, please add a label to your ticket:** The labels menu is to the right of the editing boxes when adding a new issue in github.

 ## Other helpful reminders: